redhat-developer/devfile/docs/index.md

 ```

 ### Commands expanded
 Devfile allows to specify commands set to be available for execution in workspace.
-Each command may contain subset of actions, which are related to specific tool, in whose container it will be executed.
+Each command may contain subset of actions, which are related to specific component, in whose container it will be executed.

 ```